 Role-play with a friend.
 Practice answering questions about the standard salary figures you’ve researched, the hours and dollars you’ve saved the company and how you’ve helped improve productivity.
 In a pinch, a mirror can offer honest feedback on your body language, posture and eye contact.
 Make sure your confidence shows.
 If you don’t believe you deserve a raise, why should your boss?

 4. Have a fallback position.

 Maybe you’ve taken all the right steps before you walked in to ask for a raise, but your boss still turns you down.
 Then be sure to ask for a reason.
-If he or she isn’t ready to consider a raise, ask what specific actions will be needed to merit one and set a review date.
+If your manager isn’t ready to consider a raise, ask what specific actions will be needed to merit one, and set a review date.
 If tight budgets are the issue, request alternatives, also called perks — a title change, vacation days or flextime — that can increase job satisfaction.

 Be respectful and be professional when you ask for a raise.
 And stay confident.
 You may not get what you ask for.
 But if you go in prepared, your request for a salary increase will very likely get careful consideration.

 Editor's note: This post was updated recently to reflect new information.